abinit/abinit/doc/developers/new_testsuite.md

   included) of the integer interval If "from" is omitted the default is 1.
 If "to" is omitted the default is no upper boundary.

 Several filters can be used for the same document if they overlap.
-However it is fundamental that an order of specificity can be determined which means that overlapping filters must absolutely be included in each other.
+However, it is fundamental that an order of specificity can be determined which means that overlapping filters must absolutely be included in each other.
 Though the first example below is fine because _f2_ is included in _f1_ but the second example